forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 Next, connect an org to your Code Builder environment.During the course of development, you'll use different types of orgs for different stages.
 For example, it's common to use a Developer sandbox or Development Edition org during the development phase, and move to other sandbox types for integration, testing, and staging.
 Eventually, you'll deploy your changes to a production org.
 You can connect Code Builder to any of these orgs to deploy or retrieve metadata.

-To connec to an org:
+To connect to an org:

 1. Click the org picker in the status bar, to bring up the Command Palette.
 2. Run **SFDX: Authorize an Org**.